-Schools in the Diocese of Savannah admit students and administer policies regardless of sex (unless traditionally a single sex school), national origin, or disability (if, with reasonable accommodation on the part of the school, the disabled person could be accommodated) in the admission of students and in the administration of policies regarding education, athletics, or any school-sponsored programs.
-A student with a disability will be admitted to the school only after the administration has reviewed all school records and has determined that the school can provide the accommodations the student needs to be successful.
+Schools in the Diocese of Savannah admit students regardless of sex (unless traditionally a single sex school), national origin, or disability (if with reasonable accommodation on the part of the school, the disabled person could be accommodated) in the admission of students and in the administration of policies regarding education, athletics, or any school-sponsored programs.
+In admitting students, Catholic schools give preference to Catholic students whose family is registered at the sponsoring parish; secondly, to Catholic students whose family is registered in a parish other than the sponsoring parish.